Anthony-Nolan/Atlas/README_ManualTesting.md

   - A rudimentary harness for collating performance data of search times.
   - Relies on locally-run MatchingAlgorithm API.

+- Match Prediction **Validation**
+  - `Atlas.MatchPrediction.Test.Validation`
+    - Functions project for the validation of the Match Prediction Algorithm (MPA).
+    - Validation involves running match prediction requests for an externally-generated set of patients and donors, and compiling the match probabilty results for subsequent analysis.

+  - `Atlas.MatchPrediction.Test.Validation.Data`
+    - Project to manage Entity Framework migrations for the local Validation database.

+- Match Prediction **Verification**
   - `Atlas.MatchPrediction.Test.Verification`
-  - Functions project for the manual verification of the Match Prediction Algorithm (MPA).
+    - Functions project for the verification of the MPA.
     - Verification involves generating a harness of simulated patients and donors, running it through search requests, and collating the final results to determine the accuracy of match probabilities.

   - `Atlas.MatchPrediction.Test.Verification.Test`
     - Minimal suite of unit tests for the `Atlas.MatchPrediction.Test.Verification` project, with sufficient coverage only to ensure the reliability of the generated data.

   - `Atlas.MatchPrediction.Test.Verification.Data`
     - Project to manage Entity Framework migrations for the local Verification database.

+## Validation

+### Dataset files
+- Patient and donor data will be imported from their own text files with the following schema:
+`ID;A_1;A_2;C_1;C_2;B_1;B_2;DRB1_1;DRB1_2;DQB1_1;DQB1_2`
+  - This header line must be included, though the order of columns is not critical as long as the header is present.
+  - Subjects not typed at the required loci (A, B, DRB1) will be ignored; debug output displays how many subjects were actually imported.
+- Haplotype Frequency (HF) file should be uploaded to the target Atlas installation as the global HF set, prior to submitting match prediction requests.
+  - Before upload, ensure that the HLA metadata dictionary on the target Atlas instance has the HLA version that the frequency file was encoded to.

+### Stored Data
+- At present, only data generated from the last validation run will be persisted to the associated Validation database (defined within the Functions app setting: `MatchPredictionValidation:Sql`)
+  - Running a new import clears tables of all existing data.
+  - Submitting match requests deletes existing requests and results, but patient and donor data is left intact.

+### Running Validation
+Validation functions and services are designed to be run locally, although they may be pointed to remote resources, e.g., you may wish to submit match prediction prediction requests to a deployed Atlas instance to leverage Azure app scaling.

+1. Invoke the `ImportSubjects` function, submitting the locations of the patient and donor text files.
+2. Send match predictions requests, either by invoking the `SendMatchPredictionRequests` function or `ResumeMatchPredictionRequests` function.
+  - Before starting, set the request URL in the functions settings & manually create a new subscription to the `match-prediction-results` topic on the service bus.
+  - At present, one request is sent per patient, with a subset of donors included as a batched request, to reduce the total number of http calls.
+Batch size is configurable via function settings.
+  - Use the `Send...` function if you are running validation for the first time, or want to start a new run (**WARNING: all previous results will be wiped from the database**).
+  - Alternatively, use `Resume...` function if you wish to resume sending requests from the last recorded patient with a match request, onwards; this is useful if the last invocation was interrupted before completion.
+  - Note: the maximum size of the topic subscription is 5Gb, and it is possible to hit that limit if you are submitting several million requests.
+Once the limit is reached, the match prediction request endpoint will return 4xx responses until the algorithm has consumed some of the requests.
+It is worth keeping an eye on the topic size, and stop/resume requests sending accordingly.
+3. The service-bus-triggered function, `ProcessResults`, will automatically download and store available results to the validation database.
+  - Make sure to set the Azure storage and messaging bus connection strings, as well as subscription name, in the function settings.
+  - Messages that contain algorithm request IDs not in the requests table will be ignored but will also be taken off the queue.
+4. [Optional] In case any match prediction results were not downloaded, and their service bus messages have been taken off the queue, invoke function `PromptDownloadOfMissingResults`; this will query the database for those requests that are missing results, and send off new messages to the `results` topic, thereby kicking off the above described results-download process.
+This requires that the results files are still on the blob storage container.
 ## Verification

 - [Glossary](#glossary)